ar-io/ar-io-marketplace-process/docs/adr/ADR-002-credit-notice-pattern.md

 - Not standard in AO ecosystem
 - More complex state management
 - Doesn't solve asynchronous transfer tracking problem
+- Not supported by the AO token spec

 ### 3. Escrow Contract Pattern